MagaliDrumare/How-to-build-a-PyTorch-movies-recommender-with-AutoEncoder-AE-/README.md

-# What is an Autoencoder?
+# What is an AutoEncoder?
 * Autoencoders - Ep.
 10 (Deep Learning SIMPLIFIED): https://youtu.be/s96mYcicbpE
 * Auto Encoder - definition by Hugo Larochelle : https://youtu.be/FzS3tMl4Nsc
 * Auto Encoder - loss function by Hugo Larochelle : https://youtu.be/xTU79Zs4XKY